dyne/binnit/README.md

-## binit -- minimal pastebin-like in golang
+## binnit -- minimal pastebin-like in golang

 That's just it.
 Preliminary version of a minimal, no-fuss pastebin-like service in golang.